Dragonfly Visits – What Do They Mean?

 What is a Dragonfly?
 Some Fun Facts

 Dragonflies are flying insects that evolved over 300 million years ago.
-Fossil dragonflies were discovered to have wingspans of up to two feet wide!
+Fossil dragonflies were discovered to have wingspans up to two feet wide!
 The dragonfly we know today has wingspans reaching between two to five inches wide.
 Even when stationary, the dragonfly never closes its wings.

-Because the dragonfly has serrated teeth (yes, they do!) they get classified into the class Odonata which means the “toothed one” in Greek.
+Because the dragonfly has serrated teeth (yes, they do!) they get classified into the class Odonata which means “toothed one” in Greek.
 During their two-year-long larval stage, the dragonfly is aquatic and will feed on all kinds of prey such as mosquitoes, tadpoles, and even fish.

 These expert fliers can hover like a helicopter, zoom up and down at a rapid speed, and they’ll mate up there in the air too if they have no other chance to perform the act.
 The adult dragonfly would starve if it can’t fly because it catches and eats prey while winging it through the air.
 A dragonfly is known to eat anything between 30 to 100s of pesky mosquitoes, making them great pest controllers.

-Dragonflies have enormous, bulging eyes which gives them excellent vision and they can see far and wide.
+Dragonflies have enormous, bulging eyes which give them excellent vision and they can see far and wide.
 They gather in swarms before migration and studies have shown them flying up to 7.5 miles a day.
 Dr. Charles Anderson, a marine biologist living in the Maldives, discovered the minute Pantala flavescens could fly 18,000 km backward and forward over the Indian Ocean.

 What Does a Dragonfly Look Like?

 For an insect, the dragonfly is quite a large creature.
 They have large, vibrantly colored flat wings.
 The dragonfly can also be recognized by its huge, bulbous compound eyes.
-Their one to four inch long body is divided into three sections.
+Their one to four-inch-long body is divided into three sections.
 These body parts are made up of the head, the abdomen, and the thorax.
 On the head, there are two tiny antennae.